 Under Basel III, regulatory capital comprises common equity Tier 1 (CET1) capital, additional Tier 1 capital and Tier 2 capital.
 CET1 capital predominantly includes common shareholders' equity, less certain deductions for goodwill, intangible assets and deferred tax assets that arise from net operating losses and tax credit carry-forwards.
 Additionally, the Corporation has elected to permanently exclude capital in accumulated other comprehensive income (AOCI) related to debt and equity securities classified as available-for-sale as well as for cash flow hedges and defined benefit postretirement plans from CET1, an option available to standardized approach entities under Basel III.
 Tier 1 capital incrementally includes noncumulative perpetual preferred stock.
 Tier 2 capital includes Tier 1 capital as well as subordinated debt qualifying as Tier 2 and qualifying allowance for credit losses.
 In 2020, the Corporation elected regulatory relief to defer over 5 years the impact of adopting the current expected credit loss (CECL) accounting standard on regulatory capital.
-At June 30, 2021, the deferral amount was reduced to zero.
+At September 30, 2021, there was no deferral amount.